Listen Now

 Join Primordial Premium Today

-Primordial Premium gives you access to an ad-free listening and reading experience, the power to shape our playlist through Up-Vote, exclusive articles, discounts on merchandise, and the chance to be part of a passionate, vibrant community.
+Primordial Premium gives you access to an ad-free listening and reading experience, the power to shape our playlist through UP-Vote, exclusive articles, discounts on merchandise, and the chance to be part of a passionate, vibrant community.

 We Came As Romans Bad Luck Lyrics In Full